ellak-monades-aristeias/OpenDeskLab/docs/include/parts/worktop.rst

 Assembly Procedure
 ++++++++++++++++++

-The worktop is assembled by simply screwing the top side of the cabinets with it, using the Philips 3.5mm x 35mm screws.
+The worktop is assembled by simply screwing the top side of the cabinets with it, using the Pozidriv 3.5mm x 35mm screws.
 You open the doors of the cabinets, lie down on them and using an electric screwdriver you secure it in place.

 If you have installed a sink cabinet module, you must also securely attach it to the worktop following the instructions provided by the sink.